MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/oem-guidance-on-registry-keys-for-video-stabilization.md

 -   No overheating

 **Note**  Retail systems should not have the registry key to disable the video stabilization internal logic described in this section.
-However, retail systems should have the **MaxPixelsPerSecond** registry key with a value determined through this test process.
+However, retail systems should have the **VideoStabilization** registry key with a **MaxPixelsPerSecond** value determined through this test process.

-**Note**  The **MaxPixelsPerSecond** registry key functions only when attribute [MF\_LOW\_LATENCY](https://msdn.microsoft.com/library/windows/desktop/hh162832) is set on the effect.
+**Note**  The **VideoStabilization** registry key **MaxPixelsPerSecond** value functions only when attribute [MF\_LOW\_LATENCY](https://msdn.microsoft.com/library/windows/desktop/hh162832) is set on the effect.
 When the provided video stabilization effect is added to the MediaCapture pipeline, the attribute is automatically set.
-However, if the video stabilization effect is inserted into a custom pipeline or a pipeline that doesn’t set the **MF\_LOW\_LATENCY** attribute, the registry key has no effect.
+However, if the video stabilization effect is inserted into a custom pipeline or a pipeline that does not set the **MF\_LOW\_LATENCY** attribute, the registry key has no effect.